Energy planning: Potential energy solutions

-Electrifying
+Electrification

-One potential energy option is the move to electrify all machines that currently use fossil fuel or natural gas for their energy source.
+One potential energy option is the move to electrify all machines that currently use fossil fuels for their energy source.
 There are already electric alternatives available such as electric cars, electric cooktops, and electric heat pumps, now these products need to be widely implemented to electrify and decarbonize our energy use.
 To reduce our dependence on fossil fuels and transfer to electric machines, it requires that all electricity be generated by renewable sources.
-As of 2020 60.3% of all energy generated in the United States came from fossil fuels, 19.7% came from Nuclear energy, and 19.8% came from Renewables.
+As of 2020 60.3% of all energy generated in the United States came from fossil fuels, 19.7% came from nuclear energy, and 19.8% came from renewables.
 The United States is still heavily relying on fossil fuels as a source of energy.
 For the electrification of our machines to help the efforts to decarbonize, more renewable energy sources, such as wind and solar would have to be built.

-Another potential problem that comes with the use of renewable energy is the transmission of that energy.
+Another potential problem that comes with the use of renewable energy is the energy transmission.
 A study conducted by Princeton University found that the locations with the highest renewable potential are in the Midwest, however, the places with the highest energy demand are coastal cities.
-To effectively make use of the electricity coming from these renewable sources, the U.S electric grid would have to be nationalized, and more high voltage transmission lines would have to be built.
+To effectively make use of the electricity coming from these renewable sources, the U.S. electric grid would have to be nationalized, and more high voltage transmission lines would have to be built.
 The total amount of electricity that the grid would have to be able to accommodate has to increase.
 If more electric cars were being driven there would be a decline in gasoline demand and an increased demand for electricity, this increased demand for electricity would require our electric grids to be able to transport more energy at any given moment than is currently viable.